Note 1 - Summary of Significant Accounting Policies

 Earnings Per Share

-We estimate, as of the date of grant, the fair value of stock options awarded using the Black-Scholes option-pricing model.
+We estimate, as of the date of grant, the fair value of stock options awarded using the Black-Scholes option pricing model.
 Use of a valuation model requires management to make certain assumptions with respect to selected model inputs, including anticipated changes in the underlying stock price (i.e. expected volatility) and option exercise activity (i.e. expected life).
 Expected volatility is based on the historical volatility of our stock and other contributing factors.
 The expected life of options granted, which represents the period of time that the options are expected to be outstanding, is based, primarily, on historical data.
+We estimate, as of the date of grant, the fair value of restricted stock units awarded using a discounted cash flow model which requires management to make certain assumptions with respect to model inputs including anticipated future dividends

-Share-based compensation expense is included in the Consolidated Statements of Operations within selling, general and administrative expenses.
-Tax benefits associated with our share-based compensation arrangements are included in the Consolidated Statements of Operations within income tax expense.
+Share-based compensation expense is included within selling, general and administrative expenses.
+Tax benefits associated with our share-based compensation arrangements are included within income tax expense.

 All shares of our common stock received in connection with the exercise of share-based awards have been recorded as treasury stock and result in a reduction in shareholders’ equity.